nordnet/cordova-hot-code-push/README.md

 Of course, you can use this plugin without the CLI client, but it will make your life easier.

 ### Migrating from previous version

+##### From v1.2.x to v1.3.x

+If you are not using `min_native_interface` in your `chcp.json` - you can skip the text below.
+Everyone else - please, keep reading.

+In the previous versions of the plugin `min_native_interface` was compared with the code (build) version of the application.
+But that approach had the two main problems:

+1. When building for Android - Cordova manipulates with `versionCode` preference, what could lead to unexpected behaviour.
+2. In iOS `CFBundleVersion` is a string, so you could define it like `1.2.3`, while plugin expects it to be a number.

+To avoid these problems in the future - new preference was added to the plugin.
+It will now use `<native-interface version="some_number" />`, that you define in `config.xml` of your project.
+As a result, if `chcp.json` has a `min_native_interface` preference - it will be compared with `<native-interface />` from the `config.xml`.

+So, if you updating to v1.3.0 and using `min_native_interface` - don't forget to define `<native-interface />` in project's `config.xml`.

 ##### From v1.0.x to v1.1.x